Roles and responsibilities of authorised officers in food allergen management

 In certain circumstances food products may not be required to bear any labelling, such as unpackaged foods on display or food prepared for immediate consumption.

-However, food businesses still have a duty to provide information about the allergens in a food.
+However, food businesses still have a duty to provide information about the allergens declarable under The Code (Standard 1.2.3) in a food.
 This can be achieved by providing written information in connection with the display of the food or simply providing the information upon request.
 For example, if a customer in a cafe asks if an unpackaged cake contains egg, the food business must be able to correctly advise the customer.
 This detail is found in Standard 1.2.1 of the Code.
+This information must also be provided using the required names of the allergens, as detailed in subsection 1.2.3-6(2) of Standard 1.2.3.

 The authorised officer can assess the extent to which the food business complies with this aspect of the Code though questioning.
 For example, an authorised officer could ask if the unpackaged lasagne made on site and displayed in the delicatessen, which has no labelling, contains any food allergens and to have staff demonstrate process steps and produce documentation to verify the answers provided.